Mold Assessment and Remediation in New York State

 Does a mold assessor need to perform sampling as part of an assessment?

 No. In most cases, air sampling and mold testing are not necessary.
 There are no national or state standards for “safe” levels of mold.
 Mold spores are a natural part of the environment and are always in the air and on surfaces.
-A thorough visual inspection is the most important step to identify mold problems and determine cleanup strategies.
-Before contractors perform any sampling or testing, ask what type of sampling or testing they wish to perform, why it is necessary, and what it will show that is not already known.
+A thorough visual mold inspection is the most important step to identify mold problems and determine cleanup strategies.
+Before contractors perform any sampling or mold testing, ask what type of sampling or testing they wish to perform, why it is necessary, and what it will show that is not already known.

 How much should an assessment cost?

 The law does not say how much an assessment should cost.
 We recommend that you get estimates from different companies.
-If a contractor recommends testing as part of an assessment, you should have a clear understanding of the costs for that testing and exactly what the testing will show.
+If a contractor recommends mold testing as part of an assessment, you should have a clear understanding of the costs for that testing and exactly what the mold testing will show.

 What does the Mold Remediation Contractor do?